micmejia/bible-dump/NKJV/Mark/Mark 14.md

 And when they heard _it,_ they were glad, and promised to give him money.
 So he sought how he might conveniently betray Him. ## Jesus Celebrates the Passover with His Disciples

 ###### 12
-Now on the first day of Unleavened Bread, when they [^d]killed the Passover _lamb,_ His disciples said to Him, "Where do You want us to go and prepare, that You may eat the Passover?"
+Now on the first day of Unleavened Bread, when they killed the Passover _lamb,_ His disciples said to Him, "Where do You want us to go and prepare, that You may eat the Passover?"

 ###### 13
 And He sent out two of His disciples and said to them, "Go into the city, and a man will meet you carrying a pitcher of water; follow him.